Sreekar617/mvhs_moment/README.md

-# IMPORTANT: Attempting to stalk me on my favorite hub and stealing my code will result in a virus.     <sub> L marko </sub>
+# IMPORTANT: Attempting to stalk my github stealing my code will result in a virus.     <sub> L marko </sub>
 ## Any code with a tutorial is public.
 "Use your brain" and "Profit" count as tutorials.
 ### actually you can stalk my github, any repositories with a large text on top saying "public" are public
 #### come on bro im indian you think i would hesitate to give you a virus?